f3-factory/F3com-data/unit-testing/main.md

 ## Mocking HTTP Requests

 F3 gives you the ability to simulate HTTP requests from within your PHP program so you can test the behavior of a particular route.
-Here's a simple mock request:-
+Here's a simple mock request:

 ``` php
 $f3->mock('GET /test?foo=bar');
 ```

-To mock a POST request and submit a simulated HTML form:-
+To mock a POST request and submit a simulated HTML form:

 ``` php
 $f3->mock('POST /test',array('foo'=>'bar'));